The Making Of the California Gharana

 When I returned home to Canada in 1987, the first time living here for some years, I was forced to take personal stock.
 I realized that my passions, interests and abilities were all kathak dance related, so I began shifting from the mindset of being a full-time student, to being a student that included sharing what I love, in whatever way I could.
-This led to the opportunity of teaching through the University of Toronto’s Athletic Department, to my first group of independent students outside of U of T, and the beginning of a new path.
-This fresh direction included annual study travel to California, annual India trips with Dadaji, regularly bringing Dadaji to Toronto and to growing our school, M-DO/KathakToronto.
+This let to the opportunity for teaching, through the University of Toronto’s Athletic Department, my first group of independent students and the beginning of a new path.
+This fresh direction included annual travel to study in California, annual trips to India with Dadaji and bringing Dadaji regularly to Toronto to teach at our growing school M-DO/KathakToronto.
 Dadaji came a total of 18 times to teach in Toronto with me.

 It is surprising to look back and have so many years behind you.
 A road with one basic focus, and the incredible variety of experiences that this focus can facilitate.
 I feel incredibly lucky, and absolutely in awe that my life path aligned me with giants in the field of North India dance and music.
 Through Dadaji, I was introduced to his brother Ritesh, and therefore their parents Nrityacharya Prohlad Das and Smt.
 Nilima Das, the great Ustad Ali Akbar Khan,